krishnaagastya/yoloseg-explain/README.md

 ## Troubleshooting
 - Ensure CUDA is properly installed for GPU acceleration
 - Check that your YOLO model is compatible with the script.
-Only SEGMENTATION MODELS will work now.
+Only SEGMENTATION MODELS can be analyzed.
 - Verify image path and class names

 ## Contributing